 To identify if the rotator cuff is causing your shoulder pain, first we first need to do a really good, thorough physical exam.
 With a physical exam, we can nail down a lot of things that are going wrong with the shoulder and identify the issue.
-There are a lot of conditions that can be taken care of with a little manual therapy and the appropriate strengthening.
+There are a lot of shoulder pain conditions that can be taken care of with the correct manual therapy and the appropriate strengthening.
 Sometimes we just need to correct postural positioning.
 Sometimes a little 830 nm cold laser or dry needling is indicated.
 And sometimes the pain might actually be referred from the neck.

 Can you fix rotator cuff injuries without surgery?

 We can fix many shoulder pain issues without having to do surgery, without having to use pain medications, or getting expensive imaging. (and if we think you need further imaging, or surgery is indeed indicated, we will let you know!)
 I have a podcast on this I did with a local Wichita, KS radio station if you want to check it out here.

 If you have any further questions about this, feel free to give us a buzz at 316-558-8808 or fill out this contact form here.
 We specialize in helping people from Wichita (as well as Derby, Andover, Maize, and Goddard) who are suffering with shoulder and rotator cuff pain.
 Last year alone, we had clients visit us from 9 different states!
 We even offer virtual video visits for those outside of Wichita or those with Covid concerns.

 We'd be happy to have a no-obligation phone, video, or in person chat with you about your particular problem and the uniqueness of your shoulder problem.
 As always, we want to help you stay mobile, active, and off pain pills.

 Until next time,

 Other Free Resources To Help Reduce Pain